letsencrypt/cp-cps/CPS.md

   * Facilities designed to protect sensitive PKI infrastructure, including CA private keys.
 * Subscriber
   * An entity that has agreed to a Subscriber Agreement and is using ISRG PKI services.
+* Trusted Contributor
+  * A contributor who performs in a Trusted Role.
+Trusted Contributors may be employees, contractors, or community members.
+Trusted Contributors must be properly trained and qualified, and have the proper legal obligations in place before performing in a Trusted Role.
 * Trusted Role
   * A role which qualifies a person to access or modify ISRG PKI systems, infrastructure, and confidential information.